openlawteam/tribute-contracts/docker/README.md

 - Postgres:
   - `postgresql://graph-node:let-me-in@localhost:5432/graph-node`

 Once this is up and running, you can create and deploy your subgraph to the running Graph Node.
-To do this, in another terminal window `cd ..` to return to the root `/molochv3-contracts` directory, `truffle compile` to build the contracts, if they aren't already built.
-Then `graph codegen` to run the code generation, then `yarn create-local` and lastly to deploy the local subgraph `yarn deploy-local`.
+To do this, in another terminal window from the project root directory, `truffle compile` to build the contracts, if they aren't already built.

+Then from the `subgraph` directory:

+- `npm ci` to install dependencies
+- `npm run codegen` to run the code generation
+- `yarn create-local` to allocate the subgraph name in the Graph Node
+- `yarn deploy-local` to deploy the subgraph to your local Graph Node